 What is Neuroplasticity and How Can it Help Me Heal from Child Sexual Abuse?

 Brain science is rapidly developing, and there’s still so much we don’t know.
-But, at The Younique Foundation we love to talk about the amazing brain and its potential.
+And, at Saprea, we love to talk about the amazing brain and its potential.
 The brain is able to adapt, grow, and change (often referred to as neuroplasticity), which is great news for trauma survivors.

 To better explain neuroplasticity, it’s helpful to talk about neural pathways.
 Neural pathways are engrained behaviors and habits that become an essential part of the way we act and respond to day-to-day life.
 Think of it this way: imagine walking through a field of tall grass.
 The more you walk on a specific area, the more the grass will get tamped down.
 And if you walk on it enough, the grass may stop growing altogether.
 If you abandon that path, you have to go through the process of knocking down the grass in the new path.
 It’ll take time, but eventually you’ll have a new, clear path cut.
 And if you abandon both of these paths and start a new one, over time the grass will begin to grow again and those earlier paths will be less visible.